timtan/orm-workshop/readme.md

 ```

-than clieck the ipython notebook file to enjoy the workshop
+than click the ipython notebook file to enjoy the workshop